digitalgardening/mindgarden/README.md

 This is an excerpt from `load/server.js` which exhibits my inability to finish this project essentially:

 ```
-const onrequest = require("hyperdrive-http"); // I think mafintosh wrote this in the tests fot hyperdrive-http but I butchered it
+const onrequest = require("hyperdrive-http"); // saw this in tests for hyperdrive-http but I butchered it

 // later on...after all the imports